 Since the Internet began in the United States, the American address board was the first to assign domain names to indicate types of organizations.
-Some common U.S. domain names are
+Some common U.S. domain names are as follows:

-EDU for an educational institution, usually a university
+edu for an educational institution, usually a

+university

 COM for a commercial business

-GOV for a government department or agency
+- GOV for a government department or agency

-MIL for a military unit
+- MIL for a military unit

-ORG for a nonprofit organization
+- ORG for a nonprofit organization

 As networks in other countries were connected to the Internet, they were assigned their own domain names.
-Some international domain names are CA for Canada AU for Australia
+Some international domain names are as follows:

+CA for Canada

+AU for Australia

 UK for the United Kingdom

 DE for Germany

-New top-level domains that focus on specific types of businesses continue to be introduced, such as
+New top-level domains that focus on specific types of businesses continue to be introduced, such as the following: